-The last bad flood was in October 29, 2018.
-75% of the town surface was covered in water, it wasn’t this bad since 10 years ago.
+The previous bad high tide was in October 29, 2018, 75% of the town surface was covered in water, the worst in the last 10 years.
 Saint Mark’s Square was under 80 cm of water and was closed to public for security reasons.

 Sinking Venice: Earth Subsidence